Frequently Asked Questions

 We have established partnerships with clinics throughout Europe, in countries such as Germany, Spain, the Czech Republic, Finland, Cyprus, etc.

 Are IVF treatments abroad reimbursed?

 To be eligible for reimbursement, you must obtain permission from your health insurer before you start the treatment process abroad.
 In most cases for Dutch patients, you will be reimbursed the maximum Dutch rate for a treatment.
 Be aware that extra options are offered during treatment, such as examinations and treatments.
 There may not be part of the standard in the Netherlands and are not usually covered by health insurers.
-We advise you to contact your health care provider after receiving your quote to discuss what falls under your policy so you won’t be surprised later.
-Infertility treatments such as IVF and ICSI are claimed on the woman’s policy, even if the cause problem lies with the man.
-Tests for the need for male treatments are billed to his policy.
+You should contact your healthcare provider after receiving your quote to discuss your policy’s coverage to avoid surprises later.
+Treatments such as IVF and ICSI are covered by the woman’s policy even if the cause lies with the man.
+However, tests for the need for male treatments are billed to his policy.

 What does treatment abroad cost?

 As soon as we are aware of your needs, we can offer you the best choices and provide a price estimate.
 There are many possibilities with very different rates.

 Most countries offer sperm and oocytes from anonymous donors.
 This means the child will never learn the donor’s identity.
 However, if you want to offer your child the possibility of knowing the biological donor, opt for an open egg donation.
 This means that your child can receive personal data from the donor as soon as they reach a certain age (depending on legal regulations in the country of choice).